 Phil Ken Sebben: Prommmmotions!

 The weak English "r" sound is actually quite rare among languages.
-The "r" is trilled in Russian, Arabic, Italian, Dutch, Polish, Greek and Swedish.
-Spanish has both a tapped "r" and a trilled "rr".
+The "r" is trilled in Russian, Arabic, Dutch, Polish, Greek and Swedish.
+Spanish and Italian have both a tapped "r" and a trilled "rr".
 The trilled "r" appears in dialects of other languages, such as Scottish English.
 French and German speakers don't normally trill the "r", but instead pronounce it at the back of the throat.

 Mexican sportscaster José Ramón Jiménez also used to signal the beginning of a match with "¡ARRRRRANCA la primera mitad!".